 It seems like with this upcoming update they're saying, ‘Look, speed was always the issue for Top Stories, so if we can incentivize you to create more efficient mobile pages by some means other than AMP, then great.
 Whatever.
 Just have fast loading pages.’

-What Does the Page Experience Update Mean for SEOs?
+What Does the Core Web Vitals Update Mean for SEOs?

 For example, your “first contentful paint” could be fast, but your largest assets take too long to load.
 Sites that use dynamic rendering may have a faster initial load time, but it does not fix the issue for the user.